Choosing a Tow Vehicle

 - Gross Combined Mass ('GCM') - this is the maximum permissible laden mass of the tow vehicle AND trailer combined.
 See 'The GCM Trap' below.

-Can I Tow to Maximum Towing Limits?
+Choosing a Tow Vehicle - Can I Tow to Maximum Towing Limits?

 We strongly recommend against towing up to your limits.